Philosophy of medicine

-The philosophy of medicine is a branch of philosophy that explores issues in theory, research, and practice within the field of health sciences.
-More specifically in topics of epistemology, metaphysics, and medical ethics, which overlaps with bioethics.
-Philosophy and medicine, both beginning with the ancient Greeks, have had a long history of overlapping ideas.
+The philosophy of medicine is a branch of philosophy that explores issues in theory, research, and practice within the field of health sciences, more specifically in topics of epistemology, metaphysics, and medical ethics, which overlaps with bioethics.
+Philosophy and medicine have had a long history of overlapping ideas.
 It was not until the nineteenth century that the professionalization of the philosophy of medicine came to be.
 In the late twentieth century, debates among philosophers and physicians ensued of whether the philosophy of medicine should be considered a field of its own from either philosophy or medicine.
 A consensus has since been reached that it is in fact a distinct discipline with its set of separate problems and questions.
 In recent years there have been a variety of university courses, journals, books, textbooks and conferences dedicated to the philosophy of medicine.

 Epistemology

 Epistemology is a branch in the philosophy of medicine that is concerned with knowledge.
 The common questions asked are "What is knowing or knowledge?", "How do we know what we know?", "What is it we know when we claim we know".
 Philosophers differentiate theories of knowledge into three groups: knowledge of acquaintance, competence knowledge, and propositional knowledge.
 The knowledge of acquaintance is to be familiar with an object or event.
-To best explain this would be, a surgeon would need to know the human anatomy before operating on the body.
+For example, a surgeon would need to know the human anatomy before operating on the body.
 Competence of knowledge is to use known knowledge to perform a task skillfully.
 The surgeon must know how to perform the surgical procedure before executing it.
-Propositional knowledge is explanatory, it pertains to certain truths or facts.
-If the surgeon is performing on the heart it must know the physiological function of the heart before the surgery is performed.
+Propositional knowledge is explanatory; it pertains to certain truths or facts.
+If the surgeon is performing an operation on the heart they must know the physiological function of the heart before the surgery is performed.